IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

     - When the observation is made is available in Observation.effectiveDateTime or DiagnosticReport.effectiveDateTime
     - How the observation is made may be available in Observation.method

-> A user may choose to redo some of the measurements in order to compare the data recorded in the report, for example.
-If the user decides to save the new measurements, for example, a new report should be created as an addendum instead of updating the existing report.
+> Some implementations may allow users to modify or supplement observations in a displayed report.
+For example, the user may re-measure an observed feature.
+The implementation might allow saving the new measurements as an addendum.
+Existing report should not be modified.

 ###### 2:3.Y2.4.1.3.2.1 Display of Image References in Observation